Maldives: Human rights

-Human rights in Maldives is a contentious issue.
-In its 2011 Freedom in the World report, Freedom House declared Maldives "Partly Free", claiming a reform process that had made headway in 2009 and 2010 had stalled.
+Human rights in the Maldives is a contentious issue.
+In its 2011 Freedom in the World report, Freedom House declared the Maldives "Partly Free", claiming a reform process that had made headway in 2009 and 2010 had stalled.
 The United States Bureau of Democracy, Human Rights and Labor claims in their 2012 report on human rights practices in the country that the most significant problems are corruption, lack of religious freedom, abuse, and unequal treatment of women.